Polymer electrolytes: Common polymers

+Mechanical properties

+The mechanical strength of a polymer electrolyte is an important parameter for its dendrite suppression capabilities.
+It is theorized that a polymer electrolyte with a shear modulus twice that of metallic lithium should be able to physically suppress dendrite formation.
+High elastic moduli or yield strengths can similarly decrease the uneven lithium deposition that leads to dendrite formation.
+Higher shear moduli polymer electrolytes have lower ionic conductivity due to their increased stiffness impeding polymer chain mobility and ion movement.
+The contrasting relationship between tensile strength and ionic conductivity inspires research into plasticized and composite polymer electrolytes.

+Types

-Gel Polymer Electrolyte
+Gel polymer electrolyte

-Gel polymer electrolyte capture solvent constituents and aid in ion transport across the polymer matrix.
+Gel polymer electrolytes capture solvent constituents and aid in ion transport across the polymer matrix.
 The gel supports the polymer scaffold.
 It is noted that amorphous domains of these polymers absorb larger amounts of solvent (and swell accordingly) than do crystalline domains.
 As a result, ion conduction, which is primarily a diffusion-controlled process, is typically greater across regions of amorphous character than through crystalline domains.
 The adjacent image illustrates this process.
-An important aspect of gel electrolytes are the choice of solvent primarily based on their dielectric constants which is noted to impact ion conductivity.
+An important aspect of gel electrolytes is the choice of solvent primarily based on their dielectric constants which is noted to impact ion conductivity.
 Percolation of charge does occur in highly ordered polymer electrolyte, but the number and proximity of amorphous domains is correlated with increased percolation of charge.

+Gel polymer electrolytes using poly(ethylene oxide) (PEO) are the most studied due to its compatibility with lithium electrodes.
+However, the plasticizing of PEO decreases the mechanical strength of these electrolytes.
+Gel polymer electrolytes that combine PEO with mechanically strong polymers such as poly(vinylidene fluoride) (PVDF) can benefit from improved mechanical strength while maintaining the good electrochemical properties of PEO.
+A typical tensile strength for a gel polymer electrolyte is around 0.5 MPa, while typical yield strength and shear strength measurements are around 1 MPa.
+A typical elastic modulus for a gel polymer electrolyte is 10 MPa, which is two orders of magnitude below that of a typical liquid electrolyte.

 Gel polymer electrolytes also shown specific applications for lithium-ion batteries to replace current organic liquid electrolytes.
 This type of electrolyte has also been shown to be able to be prepared from renewable and degradable polymers while remaining capable of mitigating current issues at the cathode-electrolyte interface.

-Solid-State Polymer Electrolyte
+Solid-state polymer electrolyte

-Solid-state polymer electrolyte arises from coordination of an inorganic salt to the polymer matrix.
+Solid-state polymer electrolyte (also known as solid polymer electrolyte or solvent-free polymer electrolyte) arises from coordination of an inorganic salt to the polymer matrix.
 Application of a potential results in ion exchange through coordination, decoordination, and recoordination along the polymer.
 Performance of the electrochemical cell is influenced by the activity of the salt.
 The potential between the phases and charge transport through the electrolyte is impacted.
-Solid-state polymer electrolytes have also been employed in processing of gallium nitide wafers by providing a liquid- and radiation-free method of oxidizing the surface of the gallium nitide wafer to enable easier polishing of the wafer than previous methods.
+Solid-state polymer electrolytes have also been employed in processing of gallium nitride wafers by providing a liquid- and radiation-free method of oxidizing the surface of the gallium nitride wafer to enable easier polishing of the wafer than previous methods.